What is it?

 You might accuse the BMW mothership of contemptible complacency in launching a car so light on revisions, but Mini’s marketers have found that design is the main driver of sales for these relatively expensive superminis.
 It’s why owners will now also have the option of ordering bespoke inserts for the wing-badges and dashboard insert on the passenger side, as well as laser-etched sill-plates.

-The only way to ‘tool up’ for potential manufacturer of numerous single-item parts (there can’t, for example, be many Mini owners called Hal who want a red plaque saying so) has been invest in 3D-printing.
+The only way to ‘tool up’ for potential manufacturer of numerous single-item parts (there can’t, for example, be many Mini owners called Hal who want a red plaque saying so) has been to invest in 3D-printing.
 There’s even a sophisticated new online configurator to reflect the multitudinous options.

-In manual guise, the five-door Cooper model costs £18,040, but you can tack another £2000 onto that for the Navigation Plus package that addresses the second most important criteria for Mini buyers: infotainment.
+In manual guise, the Mini 5-door hatch Cooper model costs £18,040, but you can tack another £2000 onto that for the Navigation Plus package that addresses the second most important criteria for Mini buyers: infotainment.
 You’ll need to tick that box to get satellite navigation, which uses real-time traffic information and features Apple CarPlay connectivity.
 From July, the system will also be compatible with Amazon’s voice assistant, Alexa.